molecule-generator-collection/ChemTSv3/README.md

   <summary><b>Policies</b></summary><br>

 - `UCT`: Does not use transition probabilities.
 Performed better with `RNNTransition` in our testing.
-- `PUCT`: Incorporates transition probabilities.
+- `PUCT`: Incorporates transition probabilities (follows the modification introduced in AlphaGo Zero).
 Performed better with `GBGATransition` in our testing.
-- `PUCTWithPredictor`: Trains a predictor from the generation history and uses it when the prediction score exceeds a threshold.
+- `PUCTWithPredictor`: Trains an optimistic predictor of leaf-node evaluations using the generation history, and uses its output as the score for unvisited nodes when the model’s performance (measured by the normalized pinball loss) exceeds a specified threshold.
 This option adds a few seconds of overhead per generation (depending on the number of child nodes per transition and the computational cost of each prediction), and is recommended only when reward functions are expensive.
+Inherits all the arguments of `UCT` and `PUCT`.
 For non-molecular nodes, a function that returns a feature vector must be defined  (see `policy/puct_with_predictor.py` for details.)

 </details>